Stay informed with the

 Best of Henry Tamburin

-What makes tournaments popular is the competition amongst players.
-Unlike traditional blackjack where it's you against the dealer, in tournament play it's player against player.
+What makes tournaments popular is the competition among players.
+Unlike traditional blackjack, where it's you against the dealer, in tournament play it's player against player.

 If you have difficulty determining the return percentage, don't be afraid to call the marketing department of the host casino and ask them for the details.
-There are plenty of 100% return tournaments so don't settle for less.
+There are plenty of 100 percent return tournaments, so don't settle for less.

 In some tournaments, you must put up your own cash as bankroll.
 Others use special tournament chips (they cost you nothing).
 Usually, but not always, the tournaments that offer very large cash prizes require players to bankroll each round.